Frank Martin (boxer): 2022

 On December 14, 2021, the Philippines-based Sanman Promotions announced that the twice-defeated Romero Duno would be Frank Martin's next opponent.
 The fight was scheduled to take place on January 1, 2022, on the undercard of the Luis Ortiz and Charles Martin Showtime pay-per-view.
 Duno's head coach Osmiri Fernandez threw in the towel at the 2:54 minute mark of the fourth round, after Martin had twice knocked Duno down.
 He was up 30–27 on all three of the judges' scorecards at the time of the stoppage.

 Martin was expected to face the one-time WBA super featherweight title challenger Ricardo Núñez on July 9, 2022, as the opener of the Mark Magsayo versus Rey Vargas Showtime triple-header.
 Núñez withdrew from the fight on July 5, due to visa issues, and was replaced by the twice-defeated Jackson Maríñez.
 Martin won the fight by a tenth-round knockout.
 He twice knocked Maríñez down, once in the ninth and once in the tenth round.
 Martin was up on the scorecards, with scores of 88–82, 88–82 and 87–83.

 Martin faced the unbeaten Michel Rivera on December 17, 2022, at the Cosmopolitan of Las Vegas in Las Vegas, Nevada in the main event of a Showtime broadcast card.
 Both fighters were ranked as top ten lightweights by The Ring at the time of the bout's booking.
 He won the fight by unanimous decision, with scores of 120–107, 117–110 and 118–109.
-Martin scored the sole knockdown of the bout in the seventh round, as the dropped Rivera with a counter left straight.
+Martin scored the sole knockdown of the bout in the seventh round, as he dropped Rivera with a counter left straight.

+2023

+Martin faced the undefeated 2016 Olympics bronze medalist Artem Harutyunyan in the main event of a Showtime broadcast card, which took place at Cosmopolitan of Las Vegas in Paradise, Nevada on July 15, 2023.
+He won the fight by a narrow unanimous decision.
+Two of the judges scored the fight 115–112 for Martin, while the third ringside official scored the contest 114–113 in his favor.
+Martin was able to knock Harutyunyan down in the final round.

+On August 26, 2023, the WBC ordered Martin to face the former two-weight world champion Shakur Stevenson for the vacant lightweight title.